-terminology, white magic means to take away a spell; black magic means to cast a spell" (Amorth 1999: 60).
-According to Amorth, both kinds of magic are ultimately "black", because "every form of magic is practiced with recourse to Satan" (ibid.).
+There is a classic distinction between white magic and black magic.
+While the former is used to protect one's own life from evil forces in order to attain a positive outcome-like finding a job-, the latter has the purpose to harm someone: "in current terminology, white magic means to take away a spell; black magic means to cast a spell" (Amorth, 1999: 60).
+According to Fr.
+Amorth, both kinds of magic are ultimately "black", because "every form of magic is practiced with recourse to Satan" (Ibid.).
 It is evident that to intentionally harm other people is absolutely reprehensible, but to seek demonical entities-whether consciously or not-represents always a great risk.
-In any case, according to Amorth's accounts, the most common examples of magic are evil spells.
-Moreover, for a Christian, to try to modify of foretell the course of human events with preternatural demonic help, indicates a lack of faith in God's love and providence and is thus a grave form of superstition21.
+Among the cases, according to Fr.
+Amorth's accounts, the most common examples of magic are evil spells.
+Moreover, for a Christian, to try to modify or foretell the course of human events with preternatural demonic help indicates a lack of faith in God's love and providence, and is thus a grave form of superstition21.

-The "instruments" to do magic are several: "evil spells, the evil eye, charms, magic filters, rituals, invocations, cursed foods and drinks ingested by the victims, crystal balls, et cetera" (Amorth 2016: 38).
+The "instruments" to do magic are several: "evil spells, the evil eye, charms, magic filters, rituals, invocations, cursed foods and drinks ingested by the victims, crystal balls, et cetera" (Amorth, 2016: 38).
 Fr.
 Amorth is aware that the majority of the so-called sorcerers, fortune-tellers, etc. are only frauds22.
 They possess no power and take advantage of people's credulity and sorrows to make easy money.
-However, there are also true wizards, that, often through a consecration to Satan (Amorth 2016: 32-34), get real and terrible powers, like clairvoyance, bilocation, automatic writing, etc. (Amorth 1999: 39-41; Amorth 2016: 34-36).
+However, there are also true wizards, who, often through a consecration to Satan (Amorth, 2016: 32-34), get real and terrible powers, like clairvoyance, bilocation, automatic writing, etc. (Amorth, 1999: 39-41; Amorth, 2016: 34-36).
 Whatever may be the case, the devil grants such powers in order to bond these individuals to himself, leading them to belief that they are in control, while in reality enslaving them evermore and rendering them dependent to his will.
 Therefore, the belief that one can actually control supernatural entities is a mere illusion.